 The Journal of Wesleyan Thought

-A subscription to the journal is included within ACWR membership fees.
-Hard copies of the current and previous issues of the journal can also be purchased.
+Hard copies of the current and previous issues of the journal can be purchased.
 Click here for journal hard copy and membership options.

-Free online access to all previous issues of Aldersgate Papers (the forerunner to The Journal of Wesleyan Thought) are now available.
-Both individual articles and full volumes are downloadable in PDF format.
+Free online access to all issues of Aldersgate Papers (the forerunner to The Journal of Wesleyan Thought) are now available.
+Individual articles and full volumes are downloadable in PDF format.

 We invite scholars in the fields covered by the Centre’s research interests to submit articles for publication in our journal, which is peer-reviewed by an international panel.